SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### MPLS TE page

-Thispage contains information about MPLS (Multiprotocol Label Switching) Traffic Engineering.
+This page contains information about MPLS (Multiprotocol Label Switching) Traffic Engineering.

 The following tables are available: